Forty-two Articles: Content

+The articles also opposed arguments advanced by some Anabaptists.

 The Forty-two Articles attempted, in part through some ambiguity, to smooth out differences on predestination, without leaning towards fatalism.
 Article 17 (nearly identical in the Thirty-nine Articles) described the comfort of the doctrine that would find further development in William Perkins's Golden Chaine among others.
 Along with this reformed tilt, there was also generally an influence from Lutheran sources.

-The Articles opposed arguments advanced by some Anabaptists,

 Rejecting the Zwinglian extreme of sacramental bare symbolism, and the Catholic Mass as repetition of Christ's sacrifice (in contrast to Augsburg Confession Article 24 which sought to correct rather than do away with the mass), Articles 29 and 30 were similar to Calvinist views on the Lord's Supper, including a paragraph (removed in the Thirty-nine Articles) criticizing ideas of the ubiquity of Christ's body and his “reall, and bodilie presence” in the sacrament.

 Impact

+The Forty-two Articles were part of a larger project of moving the Church of England in a more Protestant direction.
+This effort included the First Book of Homilies published in 1547 and the 1549 Book of Common Prayer (followed by its 1552 revision).
+However, shortly after their proclamation in 1553, the Catholic Queen Mary ascended to the throne and promulgation of the articles ceased.

-Shortly after their proclamation in 1553, Queen Mary ascended to the throne and promulgation of the Articles ceased.
-But after the 1558 accession of Queen Elizabeth I, the 1563 Convocation to the Forty-two Articles reintroduced the articles (with revisions, particularly on the eucharist) as the Thirty-nine Articles.
+After the 1558 accession of the Protestant Queen Elizabeth I, the Convocation of 1563 reintroduced the articles (with revisions, particularly on the eucharist) as the Thirty-nine Articles.
 These articles have remained part of editions of the Book of Common Prayer and as doctrinal standards for the Church of England and the Anglican Communion (though their status varies within the Communion).
 Their influence is felt in Methodism as well through John Wesley's Arminian revision of them as the Articles of Religion.